prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

 PDB format (EMD-1961.pdb; see below).

 .. ipython:: python
+   :verbatim:

-   emd = parseEMD('1961', cutoff=1.2, n_nodes=3000)
+   emd = parseEMD('EMD-1961.map', cutoff=1.2, n_nodes=3000)
    emd

 This function returns an :class:`.AtomGroup` from the electron density map.
-The *cutoff* parameter discards any electron density lower than the given number and we select this based on the suggestion on the EMDB_ website.
+The **cutoff** parameter discards any electron density lower than the given number and we select this based on the suggestion on the `EMDB`_ website.
 In this case, we raise it slightly to remove unassigned density inside the CCT rings.

-The parameter *n_nodes* describes the total number of beads in the system, which we choose to be a few times smaller than the number of residues to increase efficiency and account for the low resolution.
+The parameter **n_nodes** describes the total number of beads in the system, which we choose to be a few times smaller than the number of residues to increase efficiency and account for the low resolution.

-This procedure is an iterative one and *num_iter* can be used to set the number of them (the default value is 20).
+This procedure is an iterative one and **num_iter** can be used to set the number of them (the default value is 20).

 The resultant structure will look something like the following figure.